Last updated on October 10, 2025 4:39 am

 CML Supply’s mini-pin hand drill comes with a huge assortment of drill bits, so you are covered for pretty much any manual drilling job.
 The hardened black-oxide steel collets ensure a secure grip, and the performance is smooth and consistent throughout.

-Finally, check out the Fiskars 85167097J, which can make short work out of drilling into almost any material.
 The easy-to-turn crank is a joy to use, allowing you to make clean and precise holes with the slightest turn.
+Just scroll back up to find my link.

 And of course, if you have serious drilling work to do check out my cordless power drill review by clicking here.